SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/project_management.md

 * People helped as a percentage of total filings of the same type
 * Closing an access gap by enabling people to do something they couldn't before

-You can use the [Interview Stats](../components/InterviewStats/interviewstats_overview.md) package to track usage.
+You can use the [InterviewStats](../components/InterviewStats/interviewstats_overview.md) package to track usage.
 Usability tests, reading grade level measurements, and auditing for best practices can help you understand how your interview has affected the access gap.

-#### Transfer docs {#transfer-docs}
+#### Transfer documentation {#transfer-docs}

 Before you set the project aside, take some time to help the next developer—which might be you!